 Unsurprisingly, the highest-paying companies in the US for web developers include the following:

-Also, interestingly, web development ranked 8th in the Top Ten Best Technology Jobs in the U.S. News & World Report’s 2018 job rankings table.
-Guess which job came out top?
+Also, interestingly, web development ranked 3rd in US New & World Report’s Top 10 Tech Jobs in the US.
+It also ranked 23rd in the Top 100 Best Jobs in the U.S. News & World Report’s 2020 job rankings table.
+Guess which job came out on top of both lists, essentially taking the title of best job in the world?
 Software Engineering.

 In summary, if you’re looking for a lucrative career change this year, web development is definitely worth thinking about.
 It’s also a career that is globally in demand, judging by this US Web Developer salaries 2020 analysis.
 HyperionDev offers a 6-month part-time Online Bootcamp in Full Stack Web Development.
 Book a free trial now.

 Editor’s note: This was post was originally published on 9 February 2018 and has been updated on 14 January 2020.